 Transporting Children in Wheelchairs

-STEO has developed this workshop to ensure quality of service in transporting physically disabled students or students in wheelchairs.
-Proper procedures are explained and practiced during this workshop.
+STEO has developed a document for operators to review with drivers of wheelchair vehicles to ensure quality of service in transporting physically disabled students or students in wheelchairs.
+Proper procedures are explained in this document.